 Get the Most for Your Money

-In addition to avoiding potential problems associated with oversight, retailers may want to examine whether they’re squeezing as much value as possible from their contract security arrangements.
+In addition to avoiding potential problems associated with oversight, retailers may want to examine whether they’re capturing as much value as possible from arrangements with their contract security retail officers.
 A study funded by the British Retail Consortium and conducted by Perpetuity Research suggests four lessons that can help retailers get a larger return for its security retail officer investment.

 Lesson #1: Clearly identify the exact rationale for why security officers are in the store.
 Good risk assessments “rarely” precede the deployment of uniformed retail officers, according to the study’s interviews, surveys, and group discussions with retail security officers and managers at retail and security companies.
 If retail companies are unclear on exactly why they’re using security officers in a specific store, then it’s nearly impossible for them to tell if officers are delivering value for the money.